-3. For Power Lost alert, click the drop-down list and select the severity level required (default level is 3 - ERROR) when power level is outside the pre-set range.

-- 4. For Power Restored alert, click the drop-down list and select the severity level required (default is 6 INFO) after an error condition has been fixed. - 5.
+- Configure the Syslog Alert Severity: - a.
+For Power Lost alert, click the drop-down list and select the severity level required (default level is 3 ERROR) when power level is outside the pre-set range. - b.
+For Power Restored alert, click the drop-down list and select the severity level required (default is 6 - INFO) after an error condition has been fixed. - 4.
 Click Apply.
-The Details Saved banner confirms your settings.